BBL-lab/bbl-website/content/participate/index.md

         <img src="../uploads/photos/premath.jpg" alt="A parent and child playing a learning game together" style="width:100%;max-width:520px;height:auto;border-radius:12px;display:block;margin:1rem auto 1.5rem auto;">

         Why do some children find learning to read and to count easier than others?
-The PREMATH project, funded by the FRM, investigates how children's everyday home environment shapes the development of early language and numerical skills.
+The PREMATH project, funded by the FRM, investigates how playing together as a family supports the development of early language and numerical skills.
 We are especially interested in comparing children born preterm with children born at term, since being born early is associated with a greater risk of later difficulties.

         **Who can take part.** Families with a child currently in their final year of kindergarten (*grande section de maternelle*), whether your child was born preterm or at term.

         **What taking part involves.**

         - Two play sessions at our lab in Lyon
-        - Six weeks of fun, educational activities to do at home
+        - Six weeks of games to play at home — which are yours to keep afterwards
-        - A set of games we provide for you to keep
-        - Compensation of €75 per visit
+        - Compensation of €75 per visit to the lab

         By taking part, you help researchers better understand how playing together as a family supports children's earliest learning.

+        Testing takes place at [PLANETE](https://www.crnl.fr/en/plateforme/planete?language=en), a facility at the Lyon Neuroscience Research Center dedicated to research with children, run by our colleague Justine Epinat-Duclos.
+It's a welcoming space designed to put young children at ease.

         If you would like to take part, or simply want to know more before deciding, please get in touch using the form below.
     design: